LaurentOngaro/UEVaultManager/README.md

   - extras data grabbed from the marketplace page of an asset : price, review, purchased or not...
 - Using a cache system to avoid getting data using API calls and web scrapping each time the app is run.
 The delay of cache conservation can be set in the configuration file
-- Filtering the asset list by category before their listing (via the -c | --category command line option)
+- Filtering the asset list by category before their listing (via the -c | --category optional arguments)
-- Saving the resulting list in a csv or a json file (via the -o | --output command line option)
+- Saving the resulting list in a csv or a json file (via the -o | --output optional arguments)
 - Adding (and saving) comments, personal note... on each asset (NO GUI yet, must be done directly in the result files)
 - Saving the metadata and the extras data in individual json files (one for each asset) in sub-folders of the config folder
 - Persisting user data for each asset (see the [Output file](#the-output-file) section below)